w3c/user-timing/README.md

 support exposing these timings.
 This kind of automatic surfacing is not possible directly via HR-Time.

-For instance, the the following could be used to track the time it takes for a user from the time a cart is created to the time that the user completes their order, assuming a Single-Page-App architecture:
+For instance, the following could be used to track the time it takes for a user from the time a cart is created to the time that the user completes their order, assuming a Single-Page-App
+architecture:

 ```js
 // Called when the user first clicks the "Add to cart" button.